mle2718/Walden-DEA-Toolbox/README.md

 # Project Template
 This is a repository for DEA Toolbox project.
+DEA programs which have been developed and used to estimate various measures of efficiency are included in this repository.

 # Overview and Folder structure

+The repository holds R programs which are used to estimate specific DEA models.
+There may be several different versions of the same program depending on the type of DEA model and the data available.
+In most cases, publicly available data will be used to facilitate replication.
+For some problems, artificial fishery data will be used to illustrate a specific problem.

 # NOAA Requirements